chloewolf/Ignition2015_week5/README.md

 #### Required
 1. Read the [Odin Project Routing Guide](http://www.theodinproject.com/ruby-on-rails/routing) and use it to <strong>answer the following questions</strong>
   1. What is the "Root" route?
-      - "Root" is the root (home) directory of your project.
   1. What are the seven RESTful routes for a resource? <br>
-      - index
-      - show
-      - edit
-      - new
-      - create
-      - update
-      - destroy
   1. Which RESTful routes share the same URL but use different verbs?
       - index
       - new